6 Weird and Worrying Moments From Trump’s Missouri Fundraising Speech

 “It’s the bowling ball test.
 They take a bowling ball from 20 feet up in the air and drop it on the hood of the car,” Trump said of Japan.
 “If the hood dents, the car doesn’t qualify.
 It’s horrible,” he said.
 It was unclear what he was talking about.

-Trump Said Democrat Conor Lamb Won in P.A.
-Because He’s “Like Trump”
+Trump Said Democrat Conor Lamb Won in Pennsylvania Because He’s “Like Trump”

 Democrats can stop gloating about winning a Pennsylvania congressional race in a district Trump took by 20 points.
 In Trump’s telling, the important takeaway is that his rally for Rick Saccone significantly boosted a subpar-GOP candidate.
 From The Atlantic: